Non-Microcontroller Electronics Projects in STEM Enabled School India

-These projects are ideal for school students because they focus on hands-on learning.
+These projects are ideal for students involved in a robotics program for schools because they focus on hands-on learning.
 By building simple circuits and experimenting with components, students develop curiosity, confidence, and a strong foundation in electronics before moving on to advanced technologies.

 Introduction to Electricity and Basic Electronics